-Tucson is about 50 miles from the US/Mexico border, and about 300 miles from one of my favorite dive spots, San Carlos.
+Lunt Solar Systems is a manufacturing and sales facility located in Tucson, Arizona that designs, fabricates, assembles, and tests solar telescopes and solar filters.
+Due to our location here in Tucson, we have the opportunity to witness some amazing astronomical phenomena.
 Tucson has about 300 clear days per year.
 Being in the Solar Telescope market we feel that it is important that we have access to these clear skies as often as possible.

-Lunt purchases our raw glass materials from a company on the US east coast.
+Lunt purchases raw glass materials from a company on the east coast.
 We grind, edge, bevel, and polish all the glass needed for the etalon and filter systems in-house.
 Most coatings are outsourced to a coating facility that maintains a coating chamber specific to our requirements.
 Our coating facility has the required ability to produce AR coatings at less than 0.1% R, and typically in the 0.06% R range.
 They also hold the high reflectivity coatings to better than ±1%.
-The ability to control the coating processes to such high accuracy has allowed me to make precision modifications to the coating formulas, which have proven to improve contrast by reducing background noise.
+The ability to control the coating processes to such high accuracy has allowed us to make precision modifications to the coating formulas, which have proven to improve contrast by reducing background noise.

 Lunt purchases mechanical parts from numerous locations.
 We have a local, family-owned, CNC machine shop in our industrial complex that fabricates many of the unique parts specific to adapting existing scopes for Solar use.
 Adapter plates, prototype parts, and some mechanical parts are also made in-house.

 We do our very best to provide a quality product at an affordable price.
 We are also very proud to put “Made in the USA” on all our Telescopes and Filter products.
 Whether you are looking for a dedicated Solar Telescope or a Solar Filter for your own astronomy telescope, we can help. — Andy Lunt

 The Lunt Team